Jsiewierski11/Twitter_Analysis/README.md

 | ![Pie Chart](media/sentiments/twitter_sentiments.png) | ![Pie Chart](media/sentiments/apple_sentiments.png)     |

 For the most part these sentiment distributions seemed to follow the same trend as the whole corpus, with the exception of Apple having a rather large portion of tweets having a negative sentiment.

+# The Process
+- Removing stop words (i.e. the, and, a, etc.)
+- Perform Lemmatization which is an algorithm that will distill words down to their root. (i.e. running becomes run)
+- Getting Inverse Document Frequency of each term in the corpus.
+- For sentiment classification I used an n-gram range of 1-5.
+- I created 2 different classification models.
+- One for classifying whether the tweet was talking about either Apple, Google, Microsoft, or Twitter.
+- One for determining if the tweet had a sentiment of either Positive, Negative, or Neutral.
+- Both models used Sklearn’s Multinomial Naïve Bayes to classify tweets.

 # Conclusion
 Classification based on the topic of the tweet was far more accurate than the classification of sentiment with scores of 96% and 68% respectively.
 This is most likely due to the fact that the language regarding the companies is very different.
 For example if a tweet is talking about an Iphone, it is almost certain that that particular tweet is talking about Apple.
 Sentiment can be a bit more subtle and can be a challenge to differentiate even for humans.
 I also attempted to use doc2vec to featurize the text as opposted to TF-IDF with underwhelming results.
 This is because doc2vec creates a paragraph vector and requires documents to contain a lot of text.
 The 244-character limit for tweets was too small to fully utilize doc2vec.